This webpage contains affiliate links. If you choose to make a purchase through our link, we receive a commission at no extra cost to you.

 Start your day off by catching a matinee at AMC Loews 19th Street East 6 - with the newest releases from major Hollywood studios and independent film distributors playing throughout the day.
 You can also choose to see one of the many classic films showcased every day at 5:30 PM or 10:00 PM.
 Afterward, you can explore some of Rockefeller Center's multiplex cinemas which include modern amenities like plush seating, an IMAX screen, and even stadium seating!

-If you're looking for something a bit more lively, visitors can always enjoy a night at one of Rockefeller Center's spectacular Broadway theaters.
+If you're looking for something a bit more lively, visitors can always enjoy a night at one of the spectacular Broadway theaters only an 11-minute walk away.
 Offering everything from musicals to plays and live performances, these legendary stages are some of New York's grandest venues, full of history and excitement.
 Here, visitors can spend their evening taking in timeless classics or discovering something new - either way, it's sure to be an unforgettable show!

 If you're looking for a stunning view of New York City, there's no better place to go than the observatory at The Top of the Rock.
 Here, visitors can take in an unobstructed 360-degree panoramic vista of some of Manhattan's most iconic landmarks, such as Central Park, the Empire State Building, and The Statue of Liberty.